Easy Oat Flour Crackers

 This recipe grew out of a desire for crunchy things in my house…and easy to grab and eat, healthy food.
 Crackers have always been a hit here and these are no exception.
-These are so easy that you probably have all of the necessary ingredients and tools already in your home.
+This oat flour cracker recipe is so easy that you probably have all of the necessary ingredients and tools already in your home.
 Sweet!

 I love the taste of oats, so I wanted to incorporate them into a cracker.
 I couldn’t believe when these turned out tasty the first time (that almost never happens for me).
 Why did I choose oat flour?